alehlopeh/wintershell/README.md

 ### Results

-The application itself uses Xkb RAM while idle.
-Granted, the node process uses its own resources, but proper filesystem access will eliminate this overhead.
+The application itself uses around 18mb RAM running in Xcode.
+Granted, the node process also uses its own resources, but proper filesystem access should eliminate this overhead.

 ### Setup